 Excellent progressions opportunities including:

-Special arrangements in place with CIT (CCPS), Tralee IT and Waterford IT for preferential entry for CCOC students.
+Special arrangements in place with MTU Cork, MTU Kerry and Waterford IT for preferential entry for CCOC students.
 Up to 390 CAO points for any Institute of Technology can be attained.
 Go to our progressions database for exact requirements on progressions for this course.

 Accounts Administration staff can perform a wide range of finance support roles in any business office environment.
 Qualified to engage in a wide range of bookkeeping and payroll roles within a busy office and with experience gained the opportunity to pursue an Accounting Technicians Qualification is the next step in having a successful career in this area.